syncfusion-content/winui-docs/winui/Cartesian-Charts/Bubble.md

 ![Bubble chart type in WinUI Chart](Bubble_Images/WinUI_bubble_chart.png)

-N> You can refer to our [WinUI Bubble Chart](https://www.syncfusion.com/winui-controls/charts/winui-bubble-chart) feature tour page for its groundbreaking feature representations.
+N> Refer to our [WinUI Bubble Chart](https://www.syncfusion.com/winui-controls/charts/winui-bubble-chart) feature tour page for its groundbreaking feature representations.
 You can also explore our [WinUI Bubble Chart example](https://github.com/syncfusion/winui-demos/blob/master/chart/Views/Basic%20Charts/BubbleChart.xaml) that shows how to easily configure with built-in support for creating stunning visual effects.